sf-wdi-22-23/modules-22/w06-ruby/w06-d1-dusk-intro-ruby/reading-ruby-data-types.md

 some_method # => "donuts"
 ```

-Remember that it works this way, because when we get to Objects & Methods later this week, you'll see that instance variables let us store a variable once and use it however many methods we need inside an object.
+Remember that it works this way, because when we get to Objects & Methods later this week, you'll see that instance variables let us store a variable once and use it with however many methods we need inside an object.

 #### Constant